cpprefjp/site/reference/filesystem/filesystem_error/op_constructor.md

 ### 出力例
 ```
-filesystem error: can't copy file. source file doesn't found: No such file or directory
+filesystem error: can't copy file. source file isn't found: No such file or directory
-filesystem error: can't copy file. source file doesn't found: No such file or directory [a/b.txt]
+filesystem error: can't copy file. source file isn't found: No such file or directory [a/b.txt]
-filesystem error: can't copy file. source file doesn't found: No such file or directory [a/from.txt] [b/to.txt]
+filesystem error: can't copy file. source file isn't found: No such file or directory [a/from.txt] [b/to.txt]
 ```

 ## バージョン